Air National Guard: Operation Enduring Freedom

-When the war began, only Air National Guard units assigned to Air Force Special Operations Command (AFSOC) deployed directly to Afghanistan to support combat operations.
+When the war began, only Air National Guard units assigned to Air Force Special Operations Command deployed directly to Afghanistan to support combat operations.
 Typically, ANG special operations units in 13-man teams first went to active duty bases in the United States, and later to overseas locations.

 The 169th Fighter Wing, South Carolina Air National Guard, was the first ANG fighter unit to deploy to Southwest Asia in direct support of the air war over Afghanistan.
 It sent over 200 personnel and six F-16CJs in January 2002 to Al Udeid Air Base in Doha, Qatar, to assist air combat operations over Afghanistan.
 In particular, they provided Joint Direct Attack Munitions (JDAMs) against Taliban and al Qaeda positions, the only Air Force fighter unit in the theater to do so.
 F-16s sometimes were also configured for Cluster Bomb Units (CBUw).
 In addition, F-16 pilots sometimes fired their 20mm gun against ground targets.
 Missions could last up to 10 hours with multiple air refuelings.
 After so many hours strapped in their seats, pilots generally received one to three days of crew rest.
 The unit returned to South Carolina on 3 April 2002.

 The Pennsylvania Air National Guard's 103rd Fighter Squadron of the 111th Fighter Wing, became the first A-10 ANG unit to deploy directly to Afghanistan.
 From December 2002 to January 2003, the 111th Fighter Wing deployed personnel and sent its aircraft to Bagram Air Base, Afghanistan to carry out ground support missions for both United States as well as Afghan Northern Alliance ground forces.
 In March 2003, the 104th Fighter Squadron of Maryland's 175th Wing deployed to Afghanistan.
 While there, it flew all the A-10 combat missions for Operation Enduring Freedom.